-These general prerequisites should be reviewed before applying for any U.S. Coast Guard license/credential.
-This is recommended so you don't spend your time and money pursuing a license that you don't qualify for.
-For full consulting and credentialing services, click here to get more info.
-For credential packets and USCG forms click here
+Prerequisites must be reviewed before applying for any U.S. Coast Guard credential.
+This is advised so you don't spend your time and money pursuing a license that you don't qualify for.
+For full consulting and credential services, click here to get more info.
+For credential packets and USCG forms click here.

-But please, don't rule yourself out on your own if you have any questions at all about whether you qualify for a license.
-Call us at 619-263-1638 and one of our friendly student services advisors will answer your questions.
+But please, don't rule yourself out on your own.
+If you have any questions at all about whether you qualify for a credential, call us at 619-263-1638 and one of our friendly Student Services advisors will answer your questions.

-- AB Unlimited requires 1080 days of deck service on Oceans (including Near Coastal) or Great Lakes.
+- AB Unlimited requires 1080 days of deck service on Oceans or Great Lakes.

-- AB Limited requires 540 days of deck service on vessels of 100 GRT or more, not exclusive to rivers & smaller inland lakes of the U.S.
+- AB Limited requires 540 days of deck service on vessels of 100 Gross Tons or more, not exclusive to rivers & smaller inland lakes of the U.S.

 - AB Special requires 360 days of deck service on navigable waters of the U.S.